Kaniwani/kw-backend/README.md

 3. Open a terminal, navigate to the frontend folder, and run `npm install`
 4. Once deps installed, run `gulp` to start dev server + styleguide

+This will start a server at 127.0.0.1:3000 & open your browser to the styleguide.

-More detailed information in /_front-end/README.MD
+More detailed information in `/_front-end/README.MD`